 Primary Functions of EDR

-In general, endpoint detection and response solutions serve five primary functions.
+In general, EDR security solutions serve five primary functions.

 Assemble Collected Data for Analysis: All of that data needs to be assembled for analysis, and this can be done in many ways.
 Some solutions handle this on the agent, which can result in a heavier process load on the individual system, others merely collect this data and then push it to a cloud repository where the heavy lifting is accomplished without bogging down the endpoint.
 And some solutions use a combination of both styles.